tkoleary/lingua/README.md

 - **Design.** Every font and script provided by Lingua is available as both serif and sans.
 Most are available in 9 weights from thin to black, and the variable fonts can be set at 800 weights and 40 widths.
 Each of these has automatically generated fallbacks and a range of variables, mixins, and default helper classes to style anything you want.

-- **Once for all.** When Lingua is added to your project any font anywhere automatically use the correct script for the language specified by the document or element inheriting whatever style attributes (width, weight, style etc.) applied by your css.
+- **Once for all.** By default Lingua will attempt to automatically provide the right script for each language.
+We do this by using the `:lang` pseudoclass to load the font for the *most specific* script specified by at the document or element level.
+CSS attributes, including variable font attributes, can be declared once for all scripts, or customized per script.

+For languages that can be rendered in multiple scripts, the default will be the original script for that language, with an option to change the script by uncommenting lines in the multi-script files.
+For the four largest groups of languages that share scripts, Latin, Arabic, Cyrillic, and Devanagari, the default order of precedence for those scripts is D,A,C,L.

-- **Variable font coverage.** Lingua uses the variable fonts currently available in the Noto set which include the following scripts: Latin, Greek, Cyrillic, Armenian, Georgian, Hebrew, Arabic, Khmer, Tegulu, Malayalam, Hindi, Urdu.
+- **Variable fonts.** Lingua uses the variable fonts currently available in the Noto set (see the languages file for a full list). the only scripts currently *not* available as variable fonts are the CJK fonts and Gujarati.
+Those are provided in regular and bold weights, but others can easily be added.

 ### But what if I don't like the Noto fonts?